Fridge.com Logo

 • Skip the Multi-Microwaving: Heat only what you need to avoid temperature rollercoasters that let bacteria throw a party.

 Keep these tricks in mind, and your apple puree will stay tasty and safe for your little munchkin.
-For more on keeping stuff fresh, like avocado toast (yum!), check here.
+For more on keeping stuff fresh, like avocado toast (yum!), check how to keep avocado toast fresh in the fridge.

 Making the Most of Stored Apple Puree